LairdCP/UwTerminalX/README.md

 Laird encourages people to branch/fork UwTerminalX to modify the code and accepts pull requests to merge these changes back into the main repository.

+## Speed/Throughput testing

+There is a quick guide available giving an overview of the speed testing feature of UwTerminalX, https://github.com/LairdCP/UwTerminalX/wiki/Using-the-Speed-Test-feature

 ## Companian Applications

  * [TermNotify](https://github.com/LairdCP/TermNotify): an application that displays a popup notification when a new serial port is detected, which will open UwTerminalX if clicked.